loganrath/promotion/application.md

 Attendee, Meeting, North Campus Revitalization Communications Committee.
 (November 2015 - May 2016)
 * Help with communication efforts with the North Campus Revitalization project.
 Asked to be on the committee by Beau Willis.

 Committee Member, University Programs & Awards Committee.
-(September 2015 - Present)
+(September 2015 - May 2018)
 * Represent Librarian interests on to the SUNY University Faculty Senate Programs & Awards Committee
 * Reviewed COCID applications and award criteria for Chancellor's Awards for Excellence, Distinguished Professor/Librarian, and SUNY Shared Governance